neha-deshpande001/Pseudo-Random-Number-Generators/README.md

 ### This Project

 For this project, I wanted to see how efficient each pseudo-random number generator is, and graph the results.
 To do this, we first determine which generator to use, the number of tests to run, and the seed; we get all this information from the command line arguments.
-Then, we get many random numbers from the generator and store those results in a map with keys from 0 to 9.
+Then, using function pointers that correspond to the selected generator, we run a function that generates many random numbers.
+Then, the function stores those results in a vector with indicies from 0 to 9.
 For generators that do not return a number from 0 to 9, we use the modulus operator.
 Offcially, the modulus operator does not truly analyze the randomness of the number, but for our purposes, this method works.
-Then, we convert the map to a vector and create a bar graph with the frequency of the numbers using matplotlib-cpp.
-Using that library, there are many style aspects that we can change, and then save it as a png file.
+Then, we use the vector to create a bar graph with the frequency of the numbers using matplotlib-cpp.
+We use that library for styling the graph, then save it as a .png file.

 After graphing the numbers, we can perform a statistical analysis of the results.
 We need to perform a chi-squared test using the expected number of times for a number of be generated and the actual number of times the number was generated.
 We know that we have 9 degrees of freedom in this test, and we set the alpha value to 0.05.
 This means that the critical value is 16.919.
 Now, we can compare the chi-squared statistic to the critical value.
 If the chi-squared statistic is below 16.919, that means the generator is good, and whatever slight differents between that data and a uniform distribution can be accounted for by random variations.
 However, if the chi-squared statistic is above 16.919, that means that the generator does not produce good results, and is therefore bad.